gkjohnson/vscode-urdf-preview/README.md

 # URDF Preview VSCode Extension

 VSCode extension for viewing and testing a URDF file.
-Based on [this URDFLoader](https://github.com/gkjohnson/urdf-loaders/) for THREE.js.
+Based on the [URDFLoader](https://github.com/gkjohnson/urdf-loaders/) for THREE.js.

 The 3D view reloads as the URDF file is edited and can only load geometry files and textures from within the current VSCode workspace.